 Here and there you see Buddhist Viharas, usually identifiable with their white stupas.
-I stopped a couple of them and mostly found a school like an environment there with young students roaming around.
+I stopped a couple of them and mostly found a school-like environment there with young students roaming around.

 Coming from Goa, beaches in Sri Lanka were at the bottom of my list to explore.
 However, in the evenings, they are the best option to explore the place.
 Beaches can also help you relax after a tiring day exploring the destination.

-I visited Uppuveli beach twice during my stay.
-First was when I visited the temple.
+I visited Uppuveli Beach twice during my stay.
+The first was when I visited the temple.
 I stood on the rocks jutting out of the sea as the sun went down, soaking the tree-lined beach in its twilight.

 Second, I visited on the backwater ride from my hotel.
-It was a nice 40 minutes slow boat ride from the hotel to the beach and back.
+It was a nice 40-minute slow boat ride from the hotel to the beach and back.
 I saw the trees standing in the middle of salt water, birds flying here and there and a vast landscape full of silence.
-This is one of the important places to visit in Trincomalee that I would definitely recommend anyone visiting.
+This is one of the important places to visit in Trincomalee that I would definitely recommend anyone visit.

 It gets its name from the rock pigeon breeding grounds it has.